Bertrand31/Data-Structures-Scala/src/main/scala/data_structures/CompressedTrie/README.md

 Median          2 288 ns
 ```

+## Alternative

 It is interesting to note that for our purpose, a Radix Tree would also work, and would provide a
 more compact representation of our dataset, given how small and sparse it is.
 Although it will
-provide identical time complexities, it may also provide better runtime performance for search
+provide identical worst-case time complexities, it may also provide better runtime performance for
-operations.
+search operations.